 Remember to respond within 24 hours

 In business, everything should be fast.
 Responding to an email within a day (24 hours) is good etiquette.
-Certainly, we should response as soon as possible so your receiver will be assured that you respect them and their concerns are being heard.
+Certainly, we should respond as soon as possible so your receiver will be assured that you respect them and their concerns are being heard.

 Keep it Short and Simple

 Just write straight into the main matter.
 Long greet and thank you are not considered polite.
-The length of your email replies can even determine if receiver will read it or not.
+The length of your email replies can even determine if the receiver will read it or not.
 If it’s too long, sometimes they can miss the point you want to convey.

 We hope that after reading this post, you will know how to write an email response properly.
 There’re still many other business emails you have to learn which also can be found on eJOY Blog.

 Let’s let eJOY accompany you in learning English journey!
-You can search for words meaning right away, save them in your own word books and try many more ways to improve English. eJOY is waiting for you to explore!
+You can search for words meaning right away, save them in your own word books, and try many more ways to improve English. eJOY is waiting for you to explore!